14 Great San Francisco Bars With Activities

-There isn’t much standing room at this Mission spot, because most of the space is taken up by a 14-hole putt-putt course that’s a miniature model of San Francisco, complete with its own Sutro Tower and Transamerica Pyramid.
+There isn’t a lot of standing room at this Mission spot because most of the space is taken up by a 14-hole putt-putt course that’s a miniature model of San Francisco, complete with its own Sutro Tower and Transamerica Pyramid.
 Each hole is designed with as much detail as a Disneyland ride, and scenes include everything from the Gold Rush to the Painted Ladies stuck in an earthquake—it’s just as much fun to find the little details everywhere as it is to play golf while drinking a margarita.
-Especially on weekends, when rounds are only $12.

-This multi-floor Union Square sports bar has more TVs than a Circuit City, so no matter what game you want to watch, you’ll be able to find it here.
-There’s also skee-ball, pool, foosball, and every other bar game you can turn to when your team is losing.
-If you get hungry, try their really good potato skins.
+This multi-floor Union Square sports bar has more TVs than Best Buy, so no matter what game you want to watch, you’ll be able to find it here.
+There’s also Skee-ball, pool, foosball, and every other bar game you can turn to when your team is losing.
+For food, they have everything from quesabirria tacos to housemade popcorn shrimp.

-Private karaoke rooms are great, but if you don’t have an entire squad with you, belting out Shania Twain isn’t as much fun.
-That’s why you go to Silver Clouds.
+Private karaoke rooms are great, but if you don’t have an entire squad with you, belting out Journey isn’t as much fun.
+That’s why you go to Silver Cloud.
 This huge Marina spot is always packed with people who will bow down to your musical talents.
 The singing usually turns to enthusiastic shouting, but that’s part of the fun.
-(If you want somewhere a little less rowdy, head to Bow Bow in Chinatown.)

 If you love board games enough to carry around your own 12-sided die, The Game Parlour is the spot to be.
-This place in the Inner Sunset is technically a cafe, and serves beer, wine, and surprisingly good milkshakes and waffles (we like the Chicken Coup, with soy-glazed fried chicken and slaw).
-It costs $5 to play any board game for an unlimited amount of time, which means people are slow to give up their tables.
-When you’re finally playing Stratego, though, the wait is all worth it.
+This place in the Inner Sunset is actually a cafe that serves beer, wine, and surprisingly good milkshakes and waffles (we like the Chicken Coup, with soy-glazed fried chicken and slaw).
+It costs $7 to play any board game for an unlimited amount of time, which means people are slow to give up their tables.
+When you’re playing Stratego at long last, though, the wait will be worth it.

-You only need one reason to come to this Western-themed Marina bar: a mechanical bull.
+One reason to come to this Western-themed Marina bar: the mechanical bull.
 While you wait for your turn, square dance (alone, probably) on one of the biggest dance floors in the Marina.
-When it’s finally your time, remember that the official rules only let you hang on with one hand—but the unofficial rules say who cares about that because getting bucked off this machine is way scarier than it looks from the ground.
+When your turn arrives, remember that the official rules state you hang on with one hand—but the unofficial rules say who cares about that because getting bucked off this machine is way scarier than it looks from the ground.

-If you want to get smarter while you drink, go to The Interval.
-This bar houses stacks and stacks of books on science and engineering, and is probably the only place in the city you can learn about biomimicry while drinking a brandy milk punch.
+If you want to get smarter while you drink, go to The Interval in Fort Mason.
+This bar/cafe/museum is home to stacks and stacks of books on science and engineering and is the rare spot in the city where you can learn about biomimicry while also drinking a gimlet.